Layered Risk In Manual Underwriting

 YouTube player

-Compensating Factors are positive factors that offset layered risk in manual underwriting on borrowers and add integrity to the overall credit and income profile of borrowers.
-If four or more of the following risk levels in manual underwriting are present, credit approval cannot be granted.
+Compensating Factors are positive elements that mitigate the layered risk in manual underwriting, thereby enhancing the borrower’s overall credit and income profile.
+However, if a borrower has four or more risk factors, credit approval will not be granted.

 List Of Layered Risk In Manual Underwriting

-Below are considered layered risks in manual underwriting:
+Below are factors considered as layered risks in manual underwriting:

-• No credit tradelines and/or limited tradelines that have been active within the past 3 years for a minimum of 24 months duration
+• No credit tradelines or limited tradelines active within the past three years, each lasting at least 24 months

 Layered Risk In Manual Underwriting Guidelines